eval-exec/cargo-jump-xref.el/README.md

 When I working on `Cargo.toml` file, this `cargo-jump-xref.el` help me to execute `xref-find-definitions` on a cargo dependency, jump to the dependency's source code.

-You need to add `cargo-jump-xref-backend` to `xref-backend-functions`, then you can execute `xref-find-definitions` on `Cargo.toml` buffer.
+You need to add `cargo-jump-xref-backend` to `xref-backend-functions`, then you can open a `Cargo.toml` file, move cursor on a cargo dependency, execute `xref-find-definitions` will jump to the cargo dependency's source file.

 ```elisp
 (use-package cargo-jump-xref